Ruby Renshaw, MBA

 I was introduced to Kundalini Yoga thru a random DVD purchase in 1994 and practiced at home on my own before discovering the yoga studio and small community of the ashram in Houston, Texas where I was living at the time.
 There, I met a teacher who gently guided me into the depth, breadth and potential of Kundalini Yoga & Meditation in 6 a.m. yoga classes.

 Moving to Santa Fe in 2011, I participated in the yoga teacher training at Yoga Santa Fe primarily to deepen my own personal practice and understanding; secondarily I discovered an interest in teaching and a desire to dive more deeply into the meditative aspect of the yoga.
-I now teach public yoga & meditation classes several times a week in the small village where I now live near Santa Fe, New Mexico at The Temple of Entrada.
+I now teach public yoga & meditation classes several times a week in a small village outside Santa Fe, New Mexico.